ShaneSP/Bot-Of-Beholding/README.md

 # Bot Of Beholding

-`Bot of Beholding is a tool for DMs and PCs alike.
+`Bot of Beholding is a Discord bot that serves as a tool for DMs and PCs alike.
 Just don't put one bot inside another... unless you want tear open the fabric of reality and open a portal to the Astral Plane.`

 ## Functionality
 `!help`: Detailed help message for given command.